 Before 18F, I was a Code for America fellow partnered with the City of San Antonio, where I worked with city officials to develop a web application to renovate housing safely and efficiently.
 I've also designed and developed websites for startups, the healthcare industry, and non-profit organizations.
 I have a degree in Art History from UCLA.

 I’m passionate about making the world a better place and welcome the new challenge in government technology, which is bound by decades of history and regulations, to make something that's simple, intuitive, and helps people.
 That to me is the best part.

-I'm working on the U.S. Web Design Standards, which is available to the public and starting to create consistent, easy to use, and accessible federal government websites.
+I'm working on the U.S. Web Design System, a design system for the federal government helping create consistent, easy to use, and accessible federal government websites.